Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the heater to keep damage from happening.

-Flat filters ought to be replaced every month, while pleated filters should work around three months.
-You could also get a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter sooner.

 To make the procedure easier down the line, write with a permanent marker on your heating system outside or ductwork to list the airflow direction and filter size.